 Magic Milk Experiment

 Ready for some serious wow factor in a really easy science experiment?
 Magic Milk is a classic experiment that always mesmerizes kids.
 Over the years we have used it to learn about surface tension, space, pollution on Earth Day, and so much more.
-All you need is milk, dish soap and food colouring… and watch the magic colour explosion happen!
+All you need is milk, dish soap and a drop of food colouring… and watch the magic colour explosion happen!